[Announcement] PushEngage Is One of the First Plugins on the WordPress Abilities API

-This post walks through what’s in the release, the 23 abilities grouped by what they actually do, four prompts you can copy into your assistant tomorrow, the permission model, and how to turn it on.
+This post walks through what’s in 4.2.3, the 23 abilities grouped by what they actually do, four prompts you can run with your WordPress-connected assistant today, the permission model the Abilities API inherits from WordPress, and how to turn it on.

 What’s in PushEngage 4.2.3

 The release ships three things.
-First, 23 abilities registered through the new WordPress Abilities API, the standard layer that lets WordPress sites expose their capabilities to external tools through one consistent protocol.
-Second, drop-in compatibility with the WP MCP Adapter, which translates those abilities into MCP calls any compatible AI assistant can consume.
-Third, verification against the WordPress 7.0 beta, so the PushEngage WordPress plugin keeps working when 7.0 ships stable.
+First, 23 abilities registered through the WordPress Abilities API — the new standard layer in WordPress core that lets a plugin declare what it can do in a machine-readable, MCP-compatible format.
+Each ability is a single, well-described capability (send a notification, list segments, pull a date-ranged analytics report) that an AI assistant can discover and call.
+Second, drop-in compatibility with the WP MCP Adapter, the community-maintained plugin that bridges registered abilities to the MCP protocol your AI assistant speaks.
+Third, verification against the WordPress 7.0 beta, so the PushEngage plugin keeps working the day 7.0 ships stable.

 The 23 abilities, grouped by what they actually do

-Function names are not how a retention manager thinks.
-Here are the 23 abilities translated into six groups that match the work you actually do.
+Ability names are not how a retention manager thinks.
+Here are the 23 abilities translated into six groups that match the work you actually do in PushEngage.

 Four of those groups cover channels: web push, the WooCommerce automation surface, WhatsApp, and the auto-push pipeline that drives content notifications from your posts.
-That is the same four-channel coverage PushEngage has shipped for years, now agent-controllable from one chat window.
+The same four-channel coverage PushEngage has shipped for years — now agent-controllable from one chat window, sitting on top of WordPress’s own permission system.

 What you can actually ask your assistant to do

-Four prompts to try this week.
+Four prompts to try this week with your WordPress-connected assistant.
 Each one names the work, the abilities the assistant calls, and what comes back.

 1. Send a flash-sale push to your engaged-shoppers segment.